 4In preliminary experiments, only few models exceeded this timeout for the datasets studied here.
-[28] presents a promising approach for using runtime predictions in the expected improvement calculation to automatically drive the search away from excessively expensive models.
+[24] presents a promising approach for using runtime predictions in the expected improvement calculation to automatically drive the search away from excessively expensive models.
 We plan to incorporate this approach into future versions of Auto-WEKA.

-5See WEKA's CVParameterSelection class; weka.wikispaces.com/Optimizing+parameters.
+5This is implemented in WEKA's CVParameterSelection class, see weka.wikispaces.com/Optimizing+parameters

 Table 4: Performance on both 10-fold cross-validation and test data.
-Ex-Def and Grid Search are deterministic.
-Random search had a time budget of 120 CPU hours.
-For SMAC and TPE, we performed 25 runs of 30 hours each.
-We report results as mean error rate across 100 000 bootstrap samples simulating 4 parallel runs.
-We determined test error rates by training the selected model/hyperparameters on the entire 70% training data and computing accuracy on the previously unused 30% test data.
-Boldface indicates the lowest error within a block of comparable methods that was statistically significant.
+Random Grid Search was run once for an average of 400 hours per dataset; for SMAC and TPE, we performed 25 runs of 30 hours each.
+We report results as median percent error rate across 100 000 bootstrap samples simulating 4 parallel runs.
+Ex-Def is deterministic.
+Test error rates are determined by training the selected model/hyperparameters on the entire 70% training data and computing the accuracy on the previously unused 30% test data.
+Boldface indicates the lowest error within a block of comparable methods.
 SC denotes correlation coefficients (see Section 5.4).